Moment methods in energy minimization: New bounds for Riesz minimal energy problems: A hierarchy of relaxations for energy minimizaton

-To compactify this problem, which will be important when we discuss duality, we introduce a graph that allows us to discard some configurations that are already known to be nonoptimal.
+To compactify this problem, which will be convenient when we discuss duality, we introduce a graph that allows us to discard some configurations that are already known to be suboptimal.
 Let $B$ be an upper bound on the minimal energy.
 Such a number can be obtained by computing the energy of an arbitrary configuration of $N$ distinct points.
-We now let $G$ be the graph with vertex set $V$, where distinct vertices $x$ and $y$ are adjacent whenever $h(d(x,y)) > B$.
-This ensures that the optimal $N$ point configurations are among the independent sets of this graph, where an \emph{independent set} is a subset of the vertices for which no two vertices are adjacent.
+Let $G$ be the graph with vertex set $V$, where distinct vertices $x$ and $y$ are adjacent whenever $F(d(x,y)) > B$.
+This ensures that the optimal $N$ point configurations are among the \emph{independent sets} of this graph, which are the subsets of the vertices for which no two vertices are adjacent.
 Alternatively we can use a result such as \cite{KuijlaarsSaffSun2007}, which states that for certain energy potentials the points of an optimal $N$-point configuration must be at least a certain distance $D$ apart form each other, and we can define the graph $G$ by letting $x$ and $y$ be adjacent whenever $d(x,y) < D$.
 Since this has the potential to exclude more configurations this approach might lead to stronger relaxations.